How to Meditate for Beginners

 - Focus your full attention on the feeling of your breath coming in and going out.
 Pick a spot - nose, chest, belly - and just feel the inhale and exhale.

-This is totally normal.
+The mind wandering is a totally normal part of meditation and doesn’t mean that you are bad at meditating!
 All of our minds are a bit crazy.
 No big deal.
 As soon as you notice your mind has wandered, just return your attention to the breath.

 That’s it.
 That’s how to meditate.
 No matter how many times you get lost, no matter how long you get lost for, as long as your are returning to the breath again and again - you are meditating.

-Every time you catch yourself wandering and haul your attention back to the breath, it’s like a bicep curl for the brain.
-Not for nothing, it’s also a radical act; you’re breaking a lifetime’s habit of walking around in a fog of rumination and projection, and you’re actually focusing on what’s happening right now.
+Every time you catch your mind wandering and haul your attention back to the breath, it’s like a bicep curl for the brain.
+Not for nothing, it’s also a radical act; you’re breaking a lifetime’s habit of walking around in a fog of rumination and projection, and you’re actually focusing on what’s happening in the present moment.
 You are building a mental muscle called ‘mindfulness’ - a complex and ancient term that we’ll give a simple, serviceable definition for in a moment.

 Want to give it a try?
-Here’s a quick video where we guide you in a 90 second practice.
+Here’s a quick video where we guide you in a 90-second guided meditation for beginners.

-If you’re looking to give meditation a try, beyond the 90 seconds you just did in this video, download the Ten Percent Happier app from the Apple app store or Google Play today.
+If you’re looking to give mindfulness meditation a try, beyond the 90 seconds you just did in this video, download the Ten Percent Happier meditation app from the Apple App store or Google Play today.

 Ok, now that you’ve got a handle on basic meditation techniques, let’s review some of the science.
 In recent years, there’s been an explosion of research into the physiological and psychological benefits of meditation.
 It’s been to shown to: